 Gwinnett College classes prepare administrative assistants, secretaries, receptionists and executive assistants to perform routine clerical and administrative duties.
-Classes teach them how to organize files, answer phones, prepare documents, schedule appointments, arrange staff meetings, prepare memos and invoices, edit documents, perform data-entry, maintain databases, greet customers, manage office supplies, perform basic bookkeeping and support office staff.
+Classes teach them how to organize files, answer phones, design documents, schedule appointments, arrange staff meetings, prepare memos and invoices, edit documents, perform data-entry, maintain databases, greet customers, manage office supplies, perform basic bookkeeping and support office staff.
 Administrative assistants work in office environments in a wide variety of industries.

-Gwinnett College classes teach executive secretaries how to provide high-level administrative support for top executives of an organization.
-In addition to typical clerical and administrative duties, classes teach an executive secretary how to handle more complex tasks including reviewing incoming documents, sitting in and taking notes in executive meetings, conducting research, be a gateway for clients and co-workers to not allow the executive to be distracted from day-to-day work and preparing reports that are used in client and board meetings.
+Gwinnett College teaches executive secretaries how to provide high-level administrative support for top executives of an organization.
+In addition to typical clerical and administrative duties, classes teach an executive secretary how to handle more complex tasks including reviewing incoming documents, sitting in and taking notes in executive meetings, conducting research, being a gateway for clients and co-workers to not allow the executive to be distracted from day-to-day work and preparing reports that are used in client and board meetings.
 Executive assistants and secretaries typically sit outside the office of the executive they support.

 Your Administrative Assisting diploma program will include the following courses:

-- Manual and Computerized Accounting Courses
+- Manual and Computerized Accounting

 - Office Administration Skills

-- Microsoft Office Course
+- Microsoft Office

-- Business Math and English Courses
+- Business Math and English

-- Advanced Keyboarding Course
+- Advanced Keyboarding

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.